gregdan3/gregdan3.dev/src/content/about/about-me.md

 ### Fixes

-- Close sidebar if user clicks entirely off it
+- Close mobile sidebar if user taps entirely off it
-- Sync `ul` preview spacing compared to in-post spacing
+- Make desktop sidebar vertically-center and scrollable when page is too short to fully view it
-- Align header and footer with content boundaries
+- Align header and footer content with main page content

 ### Ideas